srivkrnt/memes/Contribution_Guide.md

 \f0\fs24 \cf0 ## How to Contribute\
 \
+Update your branch with the OpenGenus/master branch before making any contribution.
+Test your branch code with the test command avaiable with the tool using "Openmemes --test=1" and then open a pull request with details of the contribution and a screenshot of the test report.

+In case of merge conflicts:
-First fork the repository every time before making changes in forked repository of memes and then make changes in files and do a pull request.\
+Try resolving the conflicts manually and in case of problems, first fork the repository again before making changes in forked repository of memes and then make changes in files and open a pull request.\
 \
 This will not cause any conflict in pull request. }